 In 2001 and 2002, MasTec paid \$75,000 per year to Austin Shanfelter related to a life insurance policy which was cancelled in April 2002.
 MasTec was to be reimbursed by the insurance company upon Mr. Shanfelter's death.
 Accordingly, a receivable was recorded at the time of the payments.
-During the first quarter 2004, the Company wrote off the receivable because the policy was cancelled and all payments became taxable to Mr. Shanfelter.
+During the six months ended June 30, 2004, the Company wrote off the receivable because the policy was cancelled and all payments became taxable to Mr. Shanfelter.